-Discussion in 'Prius v Technical Discussion' started by GDM, Jul 1, 2012.
+Discussion in 'Prius v Care, Maintenance and Troubleshooting' started by GDM, Jul 1, 2012.

 According to the brochure you can fold down the front passenger seat.
 Anyone know how to do this?